rkoron007/docker/projects/compose_pros/README.md

 As we covered before, we don't want one container running both Python and Redis.
 Each container should be in charge we don't want to have both our Flask Server and our Redis database running in one container.
 We've provided you with the `Dockerfile` that will set up the Flask server for you.

 **Quick Reminder - indention is how the YAML file formats group information, so indention is important.** Create a `docker-compose.yml` file.
-For the rest of this homework this is where you'll be working.
+For the rest of this phase this is where you'll be working.
 As we previous learned `docker-compose` has many versions, for this project you will use version '3'.
 Take a look at the [compose documentation][docs] if you need a syntax reference.

 Since we have two main parts in the current architecture for our application (server and database) we'll want to run two `services`: one for the Flask server, and one for the `redis` database.
 Create two `services`, one called `web` and the other called `redis`.
 For the future, a simple rule of thumb is to create one service for each image in your application.